carlosnavarroc/carlosnavarroc.github.io/_pages/about.md

 ## Contact

 Feel free to reach out to me for collaboration or inquiries.
+You can contact me via [email](mailto:carlosnavarroc@uchile.cl) or any other available means listed in the left panel.